Welcome! We hope you’ll join us soon in convivial music-making.

 The East Bay Recorder Society (EBRS) is an association of recorder enthusiasts in the San Francisco Bay area.
 Recorder players from beginning to advanced levels are invited to join, to play music together and to learn more about the recorder with a different professional conductor each month (September-May or June).
 Please go to our "Join Us!" page for our membership form.

 Our annual Headlands weekend workshop (Friday night - Sunday morning) will be held May 9-11, 2014.
 Please go to our Headlands2014 page for more information, to obtain the registration form, and/or to pay.

 The East Bay Recorder Society makes this work available to the recorder community in commemoration of Eileen Hadidian.
 It may be used freely for any non-commercial purpose.
 This compilation of accessible music for amateur ensembles includes duets, trios, quartets and a quintet drawn from a wide variety of public domain sources, selected, edited and arranged by Eileen Hadidian.
 Frances Feldon, Richard Geisler and Fred Palmer also contributed arrangements to the book.
 The music comes from different cultural traditions and time periods, including Medieval, Renaissance and Baroque, American folk and spirituals, Celtic tunes.
 The download can be achieved by clicking on the image or link to the right.

 Play with us!

-Our next monthly playing session will be March 7th with Louise Carslake at Zion Lutheran Church, 5201 Park Blvd., Oakland, CA.
+Our last monthly playing session until September will be May 2nd with Frances Feldon.
+Zion Lutheran Church, 5201 Park Blvd., Oakland, CA.

 Susan Jaffe, President